slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *'Quem não chora não mama.'*

-> *'how we spend our days is how we spend our lives.' -- Annie Dillard*
+> *'How we spend our days is how we spend our lives.' -- Annie Dillard*

 > *'Só os mais corajosos conseguem fazer a paz' -- Trump*